dylanized/claw/README.md

     claw(['http://www.bing.com/search?q=hello', 'http://www.bing.com/search?q=goodbye'], selector, fields, 'output', 3);

-Claw can also grab its page list from JSON file that is a list of urls (or an object with .href properties).
+Claw can also grab its page list from a JSON file that is a list of urls (or an object with .href properties).

 	claw("pages.json", selector, fields, 'output', 3);